-Question 4: Is it sinful to marry "an angry man"?
+Question #4: Is it sinful to marry "an angry man"?
 In other words, if a woman marries a man who cannot control his temper, has she committed a sin which, if not repented of, will cause her to be lost in hell - even if she herself never "learns his ways"?

 No, the woman has not committed a sin.
-While it is possible to "learn his ways," there is no guarantee that she will.
+While it is possible to "learn his ways," there is no guarantee she will.
 The "snare for your soul" (sin) comes only by "learning his ways."
 Until then, no sin has been committed.

-No one would desire their daughter to marry a man who has a problem controlling his anger.
-Brethren would advise their young people against this.
+No one would desire their son or daughter to marry someone who has a problem controlling his (her) anger.
+We would advise our young people against this.
 But none would say, "You have sinned and need to make a confession for marrying this person and until you do make such a confession, you are lost."

-Think of all married couples in the world.
-Think of marriages where one of the partners has a problem controlling his or her anger.
+Think of all the married couples you know.
+Do you know of any marriage where one of the partners has a problem controlling his or her anger?
 Is the innocent spouse living in a lost condition until they make a confession at church for having married an angry person?
 The answer is "no." They are not lost.
-Brethren may pity the innocent spouse, but they do not condemn them and brethren encourage them to continue in the marriage as best they can, for anger is no grounds for divorce and remarriage.
-(Mt 19:9)
+We may pity the innocent spouse, but we do not condemn them and we encourage them to continue in the marriage as best they can, for anger is no grounds for divorce and remarriage.